loning/alltheory/docs/project-structure.md

 ## Contributing

-This structure is designed to accommodate community contributions while maintaining coherence with the core theory.
+This structure is designed to accommodate community contributions while maintaining coherence with the core philosophy.
 Each new section should:

 1. Reference the core ψ = ψ(ψ) principle
 2. Maintain consistency with established concepts